define-private-public/stb_image-Nim/README.md

 header files too, as they give you a bit more of a grasp of how things work and the limitations of `stb_image`.

+All of the functions that can do image reading (which are, well, only found in `stb_image/read.nim`) will throw an `STBIException` if there was an error retriving the image data.
+The `.message` field of the exception will contain some slight information into what went wrong.

 Future Plans
 ------------